 MG: How long have you been into puzzles and what got you into designing and making puzzles, specifically puzzle locks and your sequential discovery puzzles?

 SH: I have been a collecting since about 2010.
 I started to look at designing things in late 2012, with my first design released early 2013.
 I wanted to make things I enjoy myself, although my first design ‘The Block’ contains a maze, and I am completely useless as solving maze puzzles!

 I also believe inspiration from all the other designers helps!
 Shane Hales

 It was well received by everyone and this encouragement only spurred me on.
 I really enjoy sequential discovery puzzles and of course, I love lock puzzles!
 So it made sense for me to try and build something that I enjoy solving, this gives me the incentive to try and make a good puzzle.
 My understanding of how locks work is an obvious choice for me to include within a puzzle.

 MG: What comes first – the materials or your initial design idea?

 SH: Again it’s the MacGyver in me.
-I see or get an idea from something and then I will sketch it up roughly in my little note book.
-I have plenty in my little note book that I carry around with me all the time.
+I see or get an idea of something and then I will sketch it up roughly in my little notebook.
+I have plenty in my little notebook that I carry around with me all the time.
 When it’s time to make a new design, I’ll have a look through my stock of material to see what I have.
 But this will not necessarily dictate what I make.
 If I need materials I will go out and pick up what I need, however, usually it’s a little of both.
 Using what I have and also buying something I need.

 Read the rest of the interview in the pages of TheMetagrobologist Magazine Issue 4.